-2020 recap: the year that was about social distancing, self isolating and home staying.
+2020 recap: the year that was about social distancing, self-isolating and home-staying.
 I’ve been pondering whether to write this post or just let it slide.
 I decided to write one anyway as I wanted to capture my thoughts and reflection on the year that was simply just about surviving and staying home to save the world.
 Like literally.
 If there was any year that you could sit at home and save the world, 2020 was definitely it!
-When I say simply, I don’t mean like it’s a simple thing to do.
+When I say simply, I don’t mean it’s a simple thing to do.
 As it was definitely not an easy year for anybody.
 Lives were lost; hearts were broken and isolation was felt by every living soul.
 Regardless of whether you lived alone, with a partner or with your family.
-The solation from everyone outside your household was real.
+The solution from everyone outside your household was real.
 Certainly even harder if you lived alone!

-Equally, heroes/horoines were everywhere.
-From the front line medical staffs to other NHS workers to just you and I by staying home, wore masks to not spread the virus without even realising it.
+Equally, heroes/heroines were everywhere.
+From the front-line medical staff to other NHS workers to just you and I by staying home, wore masks to not spread the virus without even realising it.
 And then there’s that sense of community, that we’re all in this together.
-The silent solace and understanding formed with our neighbours as we peeped out the windows to clap for NHS staffs every Thursday night 8pm throughout the first lockdown.
+The silent solace and understanding formed with our neighbours as we peeped out the windows to clap for NHS staff every Thursday night at 8 pm throughout the first lockdown.
 I can proudly say, I did my bit and I survived 2020!
 We survived 2020!

-However, in my 2020 recap: the year that was was not just about merely surviving.
-I certainly wasn’t thriving but I must admit, my 2020 wasn’t all bad .
+However, in my 2020 recap: the year was not just about merely surviving.
+I certainly wasn’t thriving but I must admit, my 2020 wasn’t all bad.
 I had plenty of small wins and lots to be grateful for.
 Firstly and foremost, all my nearest and dearest (all over the world) are healthy and well, which is all I can ask for and I am very grateful for that.
-On a personal level, I had a lot of me time and got to know myself at a deeper level.
+On a personal level, I had a lot of me-time and got to know myself at a deeper level.

 Unsurprisingly, my 2020 was all about slowing down (read about it here).
-Self care and self (re)discovery was the theme.
-When you are not on the go all the time, you will have more time and headspace to reflect on yourself, reevaluate what’s impoortant to you and reignite those passions that has been buried under layers and layers of errands, to do lists and “life”.
-And you know what that means, you can now prioritise doing things that gives you the most joy.
-Which is going to be my focus for 2021 and I will be sharing my self rediscovery journey with you here on the blog.
+Self-care and self (re)discovery was the theme.
+When you are not on the go all the time, you will have more time and headspace to reflect on yourself, reevaluate what’s important to you and reignite those passions that have been buried under layers and layers of errands, to-do lists and “life”.
+And you know what that means, you can now prioritise doing things that give you the most joy.
+This is going to be my focus for 2021 and I will be sharing my self-rediscovery journey with you here on the blog.

 My 2020 recap: the year that was by month…

-We went to Tromso in the Northern Norway, just above the Arctic Circle, for a few days.
+We went to Tromso in Northern Norway, just above the Arctic Circle, for a few days.
 Yes, it was the coldest place I’ve ever experienced but the landscape is absolutely out of this world.
-Imagine a day with only few hours of daylight?
-Have you experience a 10am sunrise and 2pm sunset?
+Imagine a day with only a few hours of daylight!
+Have you experienced a 10 am sunrise and 2 pm sunset?
 It was surreal.
 Little did I know that was our last overseas trip… until who knows when!

 News about the Coronavirus was spreading vastly and rapidly all over the world.
-As my in-laws are in the China, we were getting first hand news and live updates of how dangerous this virus is; and how quickly and discreetly it can spread.
+As my in-laws are in China, we were getting first-hand news and live updates on how dangerous this virus is; and how quickly and discreetly it can spread.
 The cases in the UK were starting to increase but we carried on with life as normal at this point.
-We were erring on the cautionary side though and reduce our contacts with the outside world where possible.
+We were erring on the cautionary side though and reducing our contact with the outside world where possible.

-I had an isolation/lockdown birthday with me, myself and I. We usually travel somewhere so I’ve not worked on my birthday for as long as I’ve been to the UK.
+I had an isolation/lockdown birthday with me, myself and I. We usually travel somewhere so I’ve not worked on my birthday for as long as I’ve been in the UK.
 No pandemic nor lockdown was not going to make me work on my birthday!
 The husband was too busy at work to take the day off.
 So I had an isolation-self-birthday-portraiting session at home.
-It was actually quite much fun!
-I think this might have to be my favourite isolation activity when I lookback to my 2020 recap of the year that was.
+It was actually quite fun!
+I think this might have to be my favourite isolation activity when I look back to my 2020 recap of the year that was.